No Bake Cookies

 Notes

-• Measure ingredients exactly to get best results.
+• Measure ingredients exactly and watch boiling time carefully to get best results.

 • Use a quality unsweetened cocoa powder for a rich chocolate flavor.

-• Optional additions: ¼ cup coconut, chocolate chips, chopped nuts.
+• Optional add-ins: ¼ cup coconut, mini chocolate chips, or chopped nuts.

 Love this recipe?